LazyRen/LazyRen.github.io/_posts/studylog/rust/rustlings/2022-01-23-rustlings-modules.md

 ## modules1.rs

 Everything is private in Rust by default.
-If you are will to use `fn make_sausage()` outside of the module `sausage_factory`, we need to declare function as public function with keyword `pub`.
+If you are willing to use `fn make_sausage()` outside of the module `sausage_factory`, we need to declare a function as a public function with the keyword `pub`.

 ```rust
 /* file: "exercises/modules/modules1.rs" */